wandb/docs/docs/guides/integrations/other/composer.md

 [Composer](https://github.com/mosaicml/composer) is a library for training neural networks better, faster, and cheaper.
 It contains many state-of-the-art methods for accelerating neural network training and improving generalization, along with an optional [Trainer](https://docs.mosaicml.com/projects/composer/en/stable/trainer/using_the_trainer.html) API that makes _composing_ many different enhancements easy.

 W&B provides a lightweight wrapper for logging your ML experiments.
-But you don't need to combine the two yourself: Weights & Biases is incorporated directly into the Composer library via the [WandBLogger](https://docs.mosaicml.com/projects/composer/en/stable/trainer/file_uploading.html#weights-biases-artifacts).
+But you don't need to combine the two yourself: W&B is incorporated directly into the Composer library via the [WandBLogger](https://docs.mosaicml.com/projects/composer/en/stable/trainer/file_uploading.html#weights-biases-artifacts).

 ## Start logging to W&B with 1 line of code